RyanOfEastview/react-portfolio/README.md

 This is a repository of a React Portfolio web application made by Hiu Sum Jaime Yue.
 In this React Portfolio web application, there are 4 sections, including About Me, Portfolio, Contact and Resume.
 On the top of the web application, there is a navigator bar that you can click on and go to the section that you want to view.

-The technologies I used in this project is React, Javascript and css.
+The technologies I used in this project is React, Javascript and CSS.

 Below are the links to the deployed application and this repository.
 Screenshots are shown in the Usage Section.